chartersamster/HackintoshUTM/README.md

 A macOS Installer ISO is necessary for this guide.
 You can download an installer .iso by clicking [here](https://archive.org/details/macos-collection).

 # Setting up
+You can download the template of the VM from the [Releases](https://github.com/chartersamster/macOSVM-iOS/releases) page.
+Unzip the file and copy/paste it to a folder/path you'd like it to be in.
+Then open in UTM, head to settings > Import Drive > Select the Installer .iso you downloaded.
+Now click save, start the VM, and profit.
-You can download the template from the [Releases](https://www.nicksherlock.com/) page, or you can create your own if you'd like.
+Or you can create your own if you'd like.
 For me, I would make a UTM VM like this:

-### 1. Head to UTM or UTM SE and click the (+) symbol.
+1. Head to UTM or UTM SE and click the (+) symbol.

-### 2. (For UTM) Press the one with the turtle (Emulate).
+2. (For UTM) Press the one with the turtle (Emulate).
 (For UTM SE) Just tap on New Machine.

-### 3. Press Other and press Browse... for your ISO.
+3. Press Other and press Browse... for your ISO.
 Leave Legacy Hardware unchecked, unless otherwise.

-### 4. Set the RAM and CPU cores, I recommend 2048 MB as your RAM and 2 Cores as your CPU cores.
+4. Set the RAM and CPU cores, I recommend 2048 MB as your RAM and 2 Cores as your CPU cores.

-### 5. Set the disk to 128 GB or so.
+5. Set the disk to 128 GB or so.

-### 6. Leave it as it is, no need to enable sharing as it is not supported.
+6. Leave it as it is, no need to enable sharing as it is not supported.

-### 7. Review your settings and if neccessary, rename "Virtual Machine" to the ones that best describes your VM, and press Save.
+7. Review your settings and if neccessary, rename "Virtual Machine" to the ones that best describes your VM, and press Save.

 ### 8. We're not done yet, head to the Settings icon.
 Then press Import Drive... and select the OpenCore disk (.qcow2) you downloaded from the [above source](https://github.com/Coopydood/ultimate-macOS-KVM/tree/main/resources/oc_store/compat_new) and the installer ISO you also downloaded.
 Now order OpenCore to the first set of the list so the BIOS can boot from the drive first.